-Cost sharing is not required of DOE/NNSA National Laboratories, other Federal agencies, another Federal agency's FFRDC, or their subcontractors at any tier.
-DOE/NNSA National Laboratories, other Federal agencies, and another Federal agency's FFRDC may impose cost-sharing requirements on their contractors subject to their policies and procedures.
+Cost sharing is not required of DOE/NNSA National Laboratories or their subcontractors at any tier.
+DOE/NNSA National Laboratories may impose cost-sharing requirements on their contractors subject to their policies and procedures.

 Cost sharing will not be considered as a factor during merit review or award selection.